pytek-io/website/reflect/scientific_frameworks.md

 #### How Reflect compares

-- Allows the creation much more complex layouts/behaviours.
+- Allows the creation of much more complex layouts/behaviours.
 - Does not support large data set streaming.

 ## Panel